arichtman/www.richtman.au/content/blog/nix-containers.md

 That's it!
 We can realise the package/derivation and produce an OCI-compliant tarball with `nix build .#packages.build-image`.
-Let's check our container `podman image load --input ./result` or something like `docker image load < result`
+Let's check our container `podman image load --input ./result` or something like `./result | docker load`

 There are a few more options though that you're likely to want.
 Here we have a base `FROM` image specified, as well as an `ENTRYPOINT` and `WORKDIR`.